cucumber/docs/content/10-minute-tutorial.md

 0m00.001s
 ```

-The reason for this is that we haven't actually implemented the step; Cucumber telling you it's `Pending` tells you to implement the step.
+The reason for this is that we haven't actually implemented the step; Cucumber telling you it's `Pending`  means that you have to implement the step.

 {{% /block %}}